Abdullah-TU/Deep-Learning-Projects/README.md

 # 🚀 Deep Learning Projects
 ## Project: Emotion detection (FER-2013 dataset)
+The dataset consists of 35,685 examples of gray-scale images of faces with dimensions of 48x48 pixels.
+These images are divided into a
 - Happy 😊
 - Sad 😢
 - Neutral 😐